-The FDA Center for Veterinary Medicine (CVM) would like to remind industry about the labeling and safe use requirements for ethoxyquin, an approved food additive used in animal feed.
+The FDA Center for Veterinary Medicine (CVM) reminds industry about the labeling and safe use requirements for ethoxyquin, an approved food additive intended for use in animal feed.

 Ethoxyquin, an approved food additive used in animal feed, has specific labeling and safe use requirements.